 * * * * *

-If the DISD Board had more properly vetted Mike Miles by studying Harrison School District Two enrollment patterns since 2006, when Miles began his 6 years as superintendent there, they would have seen many reasons for intense concerns, and many more questions!
+If the DISD Board had more properly vetted Mike Miles by studying Harrison School District Two enrollment patterns since 2006, when Miles began his 6 years as superintendent there, they would have seen many reasons for intense concerns.
+They would have had many more questions!

 Compare enrollment by grade when Mike Miles arrived at Harrison in 2006 with that enrollment as he left to come to Dallas in 2012.
 The following facts are found:

 1. High school enrollment dropped over 26% while total Harrison School District Two enrollment was unchanged.
 K through 7th grade enrollment grew enough to make up the difference showing that family movement out of the district was not the reason for the loss of the older students.
 The critical question is: “Were students with poor test grades being pushed out as they neared SAT/ACT testing?”
-Such allegations were reported by several in Colorado Springs, but need to be investigated.
+Such allegations were reported by several residents in Colorado Springs, but never formally investigated.

 2. The Promotion Rate (percentage of 9th grade enrollment reflected in 12th grade enrollment three years later) deteriorated, dropping over 31 percentage points in Harrison under Mike Miles.
 Meanwhile, in Dallas that same measurement improved to record high measurements, going up over 14 percentage points during the same time period!